omar12oma/Disaster_Response/README.md

 # Disaster_Response

 The project involves analyzing disaster data from Appen to build a model for an API that classifies disaster messages.
 The dataset contains real messages sent during disaster events.
-The goal is to create a machine learning pipeline to categorize these messages so they can be sent to appropriate disaster relief agencies.
+The goal is to create a machine learning pipeline, using Natural Language Processing (NLP) techniques, to categorize these messages so they can be sent to appropriate disaster relief agencies.

 ## Installation